 FFT leakage and selectivity

 In an ideal scenario, the UL transmission of the aggressor UE should not impact the DL reception of the victim UE due to the OFDM wave orthogonality.
 However, non-ideal FFT suppression can cause interference to the victim UE, particularly when the UL sub-band has frequency errors and is not time-synchronized with the DL sub-band.
-The analysis indicates that the IBE interference is higher and dominates the sub-band co-channel selectivity, and frequency and time offset are not significant factors influencing UE-UE interference.
+The analysis indicates that the IBE interference is higher and dominates the in-channel adjacent subband selectivity, and frequency and time offset are not significant factors influencing UE-UE interference.
 It is worth noting that the RF degradation can cause inter-subband interference as well and the impact will depend on the targeted Rx IM and EVM performance.
 Nonetheless, this interference will not be any worse than the selectivity value.
-For this reason, the 23 dB was agreed upon for modeling the inter-sub-band selectivity.
+For this reason, the 23 dB was agreed upon for modeling the in-channel adjacent subband selectivity.

 9.7.1.1.2 Transmitter aspects